EvaisaDev/EternalJukebox/README.md

 The source files for the EternalJukebox, a rehosting of the Infinite Jukebox.
 This repo contains everything you need to host the EternalJukebox on your own server!

+You can visit the official site here: https://eternal.abimon.org/
-If you would like to play around with the EternalJukebox without doing all the hard stuff you can visit the official site hosted here: https://eternal.abimon.org/
+Incase you want to mess around with it without doing all the hard stuff.

 # Documentation

 Prerequisites:
 Java;
 For windows go to https://www.java.com/en/download/